Key Takeaways:

 Every change you make to your lifestyle can become a critical piece of the puzzle.
 When you combine them, you're building your strongest defense against cancer.

-Diet And Nutrition
+Diet and Nutrition

 Get Enough Exercise

 Consistent physical activity plays a vital role in supporting long-term health and may reduce the risk of several cancers, including breast and colon cancer.
-One of the most effective and sustainable forms of aerobic activity is endurance cycling, which improves cardiovascular fitness, supports healthy weight maintenance, and helps regulate hormones linked to cancer risk.
-Aim for at least 150 minutes of moderate-intensity aerobic activity per week – cycling at a steady, continuous pace counts toward that goal.
+Exercise helps regulate hormones linked to cancer risk, supports a healthy weight, and reduces chronic inflammation - all meaningful levers.

 Stop Smoking